janluke/my-reads/README.md

   updated.
 If the operation doesn't succeed server-side, the optimistic update is reverted and the app shows a toast with an error message.

-- **Debounced search.** The search input field is debounced and, in general, prevent unnecessary API requests.
+- **Debounced search.** The search input field is debounced and, in general, the implemented logic prevents unnecessary API requests.

 - **(Experimental) Stale tab detection.** The API endpoint for updating books returns the state of the bookshelves in terms of book IDs.
 After a book is updated,